pluralsight/guides/in-review/other/using-the-unsplash-api/article.md

 X-Ratelimit-Remaining: 999
 ```

-Note that only the json requests (i.e., those to `api.unsplash.com`) are counted.
+Note that only the JSON requests (i.e., those to `api.unsplash.com`) are counted.
 Image file requests (`images.unsplash.com`) do not count against your rate limit.

 If you think you'll need a higher rate limit, [contact us](mailto:api@unsplash.com).